deepalics0044/forge-premium-report/README.md

 >             },
 > ```

+Click Go live to run live server on index.html page

+Click on Export all usage button and save the csv format of downloaded all.xlsx file in the client folder

-Click Go live to run live server
+Click Go live to run live server on index2.html page to see the charts.